 The UK Ancestry Visa for Australians

-Australians aged 18-30 years old can live and work in the United Kingdom (UK) for up to two years through the Youth Mobility Scheme.
-From January 2024, the age limit for the UK Youth Mobility Scheme visa will even increase to 35 and Aussies will be able to stay in the UK for up to three years.
+Australians aged 18-35 years old can live and work in the United Kingdom (UK) for up to three years through the Youth Mobility Scheme.

 As an alternative, many Australians would also qualify for a UK Ancestry Visa if they have at least one grandparent who was born in the UK.
 The Ancestry Visa visa lets you stay in the UK for up to five years, with the option to extend your stay even further.